This post is about things to do and see near Buckingham Palace, including things to do with kids, dining options as well as a sample itinerary.

 However, it is possible for visitors to enter the building and watch Parliamentary debates inside the public galleries both in the House of Commons and the House of Lords.

-The Queen Elizabeth II Tower, otherwise known as ‘Big Ben’ is undergoing a major refurbishment that is set to be completed in 2021.
-This means it is not possible to see the Tower as it is covered in scaffolding.
+The Queen Elizabeth II Tower, otherwise known as ‘Big Ben’ is undergoing a major refurbishment that is set to be completed in 2022.

 Get more information and plan your visit through our blog post.